radareorg/r4ghidra/GhidraR2Web/src/main/java/ghidrar2web/repl/README.md

 Types of filters:
 - `~pattern` - Grep filter, only shows lines matching the pattern
+- `~pattern1,pattern2` - Filter lines matching any pattern (OR logic)
+- `~&pattern1,pattern2` - Filter lines matching all patterns (AND logic)
+- `~!pattern` - Negation filter, only shows lines NOT matching the pattern
+- `~!pattern1,pattern2` - Negation filter with OR logic, exclude lines matching any pattern
 - `~{}` - Pretty-prints JSON output
 - `~?` - Counts lines in output (like wc -l)